 Exposed Aggregate Finishes

 Exposed aggregate finishes also provide an attractive slip-resistant texture and can be achieved either by 'seeding' the surface of the concrete with decorative gravel, or by exposing the structural aggregate used in the concrete.

 When 'seeding' the surface, the gravel (usually 20-mm) is scattered evenly over the surface and embedded by trowelling or screeding until just covered with mortar.
 When the concrete has hardened sufficiently to bear the weight of a person, the stones are exposed by gently water washing and brushing with a stiff nylon broom several times - more vigorously as the concrete hardens.

-Alternatively, this method of water washing and brushing can be used to expose the structural aggregate in the slab, but in this case the pre-mixed concrete supplier should be consulted prior to supply of the concrete so that an appropriate mix can be supplied.
+Alternatively, this method of water washing and brushing can be used to expose the structural aggregate in the slab, but in this case consult us so that an appropriate mix can be supplied.

 This finish is best executed by experts and can be achieved over hardened concrete by professionals applying a thin decorative topping slab.